spectrocloud/terraform-provider-spectrocloud/docs/resources/alert.md

 ## Example Usage
 #### Note
-- Spectrocloud allow to create upto 2 alert in below combinations
+- Spectro Cloud creates up to two alerts from the below combinations:
     - 1 email alert (can add any number of email recipient) & 1 http webhook alert.
     - 2 http webhook alert configuration.
     - Any one alert type Email/http.